fjnn/hvl-ele201/_pages/lectures/l5-adc.md

   ![pot_connection]({{site.baseurl}}/assets/images/pot_connection.png)
 1. Create a new project without default mode and connect ceramic/crystal resonator on the `System Core > RCC > HSE`.
 1. Find `PA3` on the chip and set it to `ADC1_IN3`.
 Change the label to `POT_IN`.
-1. At this step, we won't change anything in the ADC setup and see how efficient it is with the default settings.
-Your default settings should look like that:
+1. At this step, we will change only the ``ADC Regular Converion Mode > Rank > Sampling Time`` in the ADC setup.
+This will allow to adjust the duration the input voltage is held on the sampling capacitor before conversion.
+This is crucial for optimizing both conversion speed and accuracy.
+We keep the rest the same for now to see how efficient it is with the default settings.
   ![adc_default_config]({{site.baseurl}}/assets/images/adc_default_config.png)
 1. Do the same clock configurations: 8Mhz input frequency and 108 Mhz HCLK.
 Resolve Clock issues.
 1. Give a proper name to your project.
 Do the necessary changes and generate your code.